gyselax/gyselalibxx/src/geometryXYVxVy/poisson/README.md

 The charge density is calculated by integrating the distribution function.

-## Poisson Solver
+## Quasi-Neutrality Solver

-The Poisson equation can be solved with a variety of different methods.
+The Quasi-Neutrality equation can be solved with a variety of different methods.
 Here we have implemented:

--   FftPoissonSolver
+-   FftQNSolver

 These classes return the electric potential $\phi$ and the electric field $\frac{d \phi}{dx}$.

-The FftPoissonSolver does not calculate the electric field using the Fourier modes.
+The FftQNSolver does not calculate the electric field using the Fourier modes.
 Rather it uses a spline interpolation to approximate this value.
 This interpolation is calculated by the operator ElectricField.